issaczhang2021/Real-time_Stock_Market_Monitoring_ETL_pipeline/README 1.md

 > **Why split into two phases?**
 > Phase 1 focuses on validating architecture and core logic in a low-cost, open-source environment (MinIO, Prefect, PySpark) so we can iterate quickly without incurring excessive cloud fees.
 Once the design is proven, Phase 2 migrates the pipeline to AWS for production‐grade needs—supporting serverless scaling, SLA compliance, and seamless integration with BI/ML services.

+> **Why MinIO in Phase 1?**
+> MinIO is an open-source, S3-compatible object storage platform that can run locally or on any cloud provider (including Azure).
+By building on MinIO, the pipeline is cloud-agnostic and easily portable.
+This design choice reduces vendor lock-in, allowing future migration from AWS to other clouds (like Azure, GCP) with minimal storage layer changes.

 ---
 ### Business Considerations for Phase 2 AWS Deployment